MicrosoftDocs/windows-itpro-docs/devices/surface-hub/surface-hub-2s-manage-intune.md

 ## Quality of Service (QoS) settings

+### Microsoft Teams QoS settings

 To ensure optimal video and audio quality on Surface Hub 2S, add the following QoS settings to the device.
-The settings are identical for Skype for Business and Teams.

 |**Name**|**Description**|**OMA-URI**|**Type**|**Value**|
 |:------ |:------------- |:--------- |:------ |:------- |